Updated May 25, 2023

 Story Behind the Religious Significance of Amarnath Temple

 The tale of Amarnath dates back to the millennia when the earth was the abode of the Almighty.
 For the first time, it was introduced in Rigveda.
-It is believed that here, in Amarnath, Lord Shiva passed down the divine knowledge of the creation of this universe and the mystery of immortality to his wife, Maa Parvati.
+Believers believe that in Amarnath, Lord Shiva passed down the divine knowledge of the creation of this universe and the mystery of immortality to his wife, Maa Parvati.

 Once, Maa Parvati questioned Lord Shiva about why he carries the Mund mala (rosary of heads) around him.
 Lord Shiva replied that he adds one charge to his mund mala every time she reincarnates.